samchungy/fastify-zod-openapi/README.md

   validatorCompiler,
 } from 'fastify-zod-openapi';
 import { z } from 'zod';
-import { extendZodWithOpenApi } from 'zod-openapi';
+import { type ZodOpenApiVersion, extendZodWithOpenApi } from 'zod-openapi';

 extendZodWithOpenApi(z);